opendatasoft/codelibrary/content/widget-tricks/filter-as-list/3/index.md

 ---
-title: "Year selector with previous and next buttons"
+title: "3 - Year selector with previous and next buttons"
 height: 500
 ---